Ch. 1: His Plan

 I was one of his first students.

-What a challenge, imparting keyboard skills and knowledge to me!
+What a challenge, imparting keyboard skills and musical knowledge to me!

 At the same time, he also gave lessons to my elder sister Deborah.